 The Jehangir Art Gallery and the National Gallery of Modern Art present modern visual arts.
 At the same time, the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya museum displays a combination of history and art exhibitions.

 The annual Kala Ghoda Arts Festival is well-known for its avant-garde installations, performances, and debates.

 Let’s learn more about Mumbai’s art capital.

 HISTORY OF KALA GHODA

-The Kala Ghoda precinct is broadly described as the region extending from the Regal Circle at the southern end of Mahatma Gandhi Road up to the Bombay University on the northern end, bounded to the west by the Oval Maidan and to the east by the Lion Gate.
+The Kala Ghoda precinct is broadly described as the region extending from the Regal Circle at the southern end of Mahatma Gandhi Road to the Bombay University on the northern end, bounded to the west by the Oval Maidan and to the east by the Lion Gate.

 The name Kala Ghoda derives from the historic equestrian monument of King Edward Vll, which stood in the center of the huge junction on the old Esplanade Road.

 The statue, a relic of the colonial past, has since been removed from the location, but the name remains a resounding affirmation of a powerful public memory.